A Broader View of Thompson Sampling: Online Optimization Form

-In the online optimization form \eqref{optimal_online_x_equation}, the objective consists of two terms: an instantaneous regret term for exploitation and a linear regularization term for exploration.
-The greediness that would result from minimizing the first term alone is regularized by the second term when $\nu>0$.
-We call $\nu$ the regularizer.
-According to \eqref{optimal_regularizer_equation}, the regularizer is positive when there is clear tension between exploration and exploitation: pulling one arm yields higher immediate mean reward (e.g., $\E_{\pi_t}\theta_1>\E_{\pi_t}\theta_2$), which favors exploitation, but pulling the other yields lower future squared regret (e.g., $\E_{\pi_t}\sbk{V(\pi_{t+1})|A_t=2}<\E_{\pi_t}\sbk{V(\pi_{t+1})|A_t=1}$), which favors exploration.
-The $\mathcal{R}^2$-optimal policy quantifies this tension as an {\it exploration-exploitation ratio} \eqref{optimal_regularizer_equation} and incorporates it as the regularizer in \eqref{optimal_online_x_equation}.
+The online objective in \eqref{eqn_form_r2} consists of two terms: an instantaneous loss term for exploitation (decreasing in $x_t$) and a linear regularization term for exploration (increasing in $x_t$).
+In this manner, the ``greediness" that would result from minimizing the first term alone is ``regularized" by the second term.

-Next, we consider the case where $\E_{\pi_t}\theta_1=\E_{\pi_t}\theta_2$.
-Since the two arms have the same posterior mean reward, the instantaneous squared regret $r^2(q_t;\pi_t)$ in \eqref{optimal_online_q_equation} becomes constant with respect to $q_t$.
-As a result, the $\mathcal{R}^2$-optimal policy $q_t^*$ places all its probability mass on the arm that yields lower future squared regret $\E_{\pi_t} \sbk{V(\pi_{t+1}) \mid A_t = \cdot}$.
-This is clearly the right thing to do: when the two arms appear equally rewarding on average, we should pull the more uncertain one to learn more about it.
-The more we learn, the less we regret. \begin{remark} When $\E_{\pi_t}\theta_1=\E_{\pi_t}\theta_2$, the range of $x_t$ collapses to a single point, but we can still recover $q_t^*$ from $x_t^*$ by imagining an infinitesimal difference between the two posterior mean rewards. \end{remark}
+\begin{remark}[Positive part] After the change of variables, the regularizer in \eqref{eqn_form_r2} should equal the ratio in \eqref{eqn_reg_r2}.
+We retain only its positive part in the definition of $\nu^\mathrm{R2}(\pi_t)$, because it is clear that $x_t^\mathrm{R2}=\max(\E_{\pi_t}\theta_1,\E_{\pi_t}\theta_2)$ whenever the coefficient of the regularization term is negative. \end{remark}